Prune spring-flowering shrubs such as forsythia that have already flowered.

 Look for places to prune your plants to help generate new growth.

 Place large plants which are in plastic pots into larger heavier containers to keep the wind from blowing them over.

-Overwintered tender annuals or tropicals (hibiscus, gardenia, geranium) may be pruned, fertilized and taken outside once night temperatures are 40 degrees.
+Over-wintered tender annuals or tropicals (hibiscus, gardenia, geraniums) may be pruned, fertilized and taken outside once night temperatures are 40 degrees.

-Hold off until late in the month to put out the most tender veggies-basil, peppers, tomatoes, muskmelons, and watermelons.
+Hold off until late in the month to put out the most tender veggies/herbs-basil, peppers, tomatoes, muskmelons, and watermelons.
 All need warm soils to thrive.

 Protect transplants from cutworms by placing a collar around the plant at the soil line.
 Use cardboard or aluminum foil.

 Plant beans, both bush and pole varieties.
 Consider also the purely ornamental hyacinth bean with its burgundy stems, purple flowers and deep red bean pods.
 It is a climber, so give it support.